restatedev/restate/.github/welcome_mail.md

 **(1) Get access (one-time Access Token setup while Restate is still closed access)**

-* We share the code by **adding you as a collaborator to the Restate Github repositories**.
+* We share the code by **adding you as a collaborator to the Restate GitHub repositories**.
 You'll receive a few invite emails, for the repositories.
 * You should then be able to access https://docs.restate.dev/, which is behind a GitHub auth wall.
 * Core repos of interest are [restate-dist](https://github.com/restatedev/restate-dist) (runtime docker image), [sdk-typescript](https://github.com/restatedev/sdk-typescript), [node-template-generator](https://github.com/restatedev/node-template-generator).
 The remainder are examples that are just FYI.
 * The same credentials that give you access to the repos also let you pull the **npm packages** and **docker images**.